16th May, 2024

 Replacing noisy equipment and processes with quieter alternatives is an easy fix for noise pollution when possible.
 Using equipment that is regularly inspected and maintained should also help keep noise levels in check.

 It might not always be one specific noisy activity that is a nuisance to neighbours.
-Think about the things that make noise in general.
-The opening and closing of heavy metal gates.
-The noise and vibration of machinery moving around the site.
-The unloading and loading of site plant.
-The rumble of delivery vehicles.
-The low buzz from the generator.
+Think about the things that make noise in general:

 When planning the project, think about the location of noisy plant and activities.
 Can these be placed somewhere they will have the least effect on others?
-If one side of your site is particularly sensitive to noise, but the other side is an industrial zone, for example, try to move noisy operations where you can.
+If one side of your site is particularly sensitive to noise, but the other side is an industrial zone, for example, try to move noisy operations away from the sensitive side where you can.

-You might not be able to eliminate all noise, but by letting people know what's happening, and when it is happening, they can prepare.
+You might not be able to eliminate all noise, but by letting people know in advance what's happening and when it is happening - they can prepare.
+You give them the option to make alternative arrangements or raise concerns so that you can adjust your schedule in special cases.

-If the work has to be carried out at a time it is going to be a nuisance, giving people notice will allow them to make alternative arrangements.
-For example, moving meetings, or changing shifts.
+And if the work has to be carried out at a time when it is going to be a nuisance, giving people notice will allow them to make alternative arrangements - for example, moving meetings, or changing shifts.

 Download the noise at work toolbox talk, and make sure you consider noise when you carry out your risk assessments.